solus-cold-storage/evopop-icon-theme/README.md

     sh autogen.sh
     sudo make install

-To build the theme the follwing packages are required
+To build the theme the following packages are required

 * autoconf
 * automake